 It’s most likely that the copyright owner has decided to monetize your video, meaning that you, as the uploader, can no longer monetize the video yourself.
 And because you don’t have the permissions or license to use the copyrighted song or video, that’s a pretty fair deal.

 Some other copyright owners are a bit more aggressive and block your videos in certain territories (sometimes worldwide) or on certain devices (some record labels might block videos on mobile devices), and in extreme cases, they remove your video completely.
-That’s known as a takedown notice, which you read more about below.
+That’s known as a takedown notice, which you will read more about below.